7 Super Cool Features of LightSail for Homeschoolers Comprehensive Homeschool Reading Curriculum

 - There are action clips in the texts to keep kids engaged and delighted.

 - You and your kids can set goals and you award gifts for reaching them.

-- You can put together a library collection, which is perfect for unit studies!
+- You can put together a library collection.

 - Kids can socialize with other kids through book clubs, reading tournaments and a safe chat space.

 - The personalized reader helps struggling readers and kids with special needs.

 - Kids can write their own book and share it!